MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 ## Add new site

-1. In the *Connect to channels*, click the **Edit** link by the Direct Line.
+1. In *Connect to channels*, click the **Edit** link by the Direct Line.
-1. In the *Configure Direct Line*, click **Add new site** and enter a name for your site.
+1. In *Configure Direct Line*, click **Add new site** and enter a name for your site.
 This represents the client application that you want to connect to the bot.

     ![Add Direct Line site](media/bot-service-channel-connect-directline/directline-addsite.png)